Wuxing (Chinese philosophy): Martial arts

 These five steps are not mutable states in tai chi.

-Xingyi Quan uses the five elements metaphorically to represent ideally five different energies, but energy work is subtle, so normally one starts out learning five basic techniques with complementary footwork to teach the basic concepts behind the energies.
-Ideally one can use any technique with any kind of energy, but there are different levels of skill one must go through.
+Xingyi Quan uses the five elements metaphorically to represent five distinct energies.
+Energy work is subtle, so one normally starts out by learning five basic techniques with complementary footwork to teach the basic concepts behind the energies.
+Ideally, one can use any technique with any kind of energy, but there are different levels of skill one must go through.

-In Xingyi Quan, realization of the five energies has three basic levels: Obvious power, subtle power, mysterious power.
+In Xingyi Quan, the realization of the five energies has three basic levels: obvious power, subtle power, and mysterious power.